- Couchbase Server 7.0

 This forms a histogram of statistics for the index-key expression across multiple data types.

-When a query is executed, the optimizer performs the following tasks:
+When active, the optimizer performs the following tasks when a query is executed:

 Rewrite the query if necessary, in the same manner as the previous rules-based optimizer.